Glatzli/model_comparison_codes/README.md

 To Do:
 - PCGP evaluation:
+	would need:
+	Slope angle (β): The steepness of the terrain.
+	Slope aspect (γ): The orientation of the slope.
+	Roughness length (z₀): A measure of surface roughness affecting wind and turbulence.
+	Albedo (α): The reflectivity of the surface.

+	+ LU dataset? -> In ICON I had "fraction of land cover" + "roughness lenght" - didn't interpolate that to lat/lon!
+	-> Problem?

-  	didn't interpolate roughness length param. from ICON model => egal only from height (+ICON slope angle) where LU dataset for models?
+	only from geopot height (+ICON slope angle) possible?
+  	-> just compare height from models 8 grid points with real one...

 - compute VHD: for spatial extent

 - find extent of CAP: look at 2m temperature => get overview of valley in models

 - heat budget calc: